Monorepos in JavaScript & TypeScript: A Practical Guide

 }

-}This works because your apps (Next.js, Vite, etc.) will transpile the imported source through their own bundler.
-No separate build step for shared packages during development.
-It's fast and the DX is excellent — change a shared util, and it's picked up immediately.
+}This works because our apps (Next.js, Vite, etc.) will transpile the imported source through their own bundler.
+No separate build step during development — changes to a shared util are picked up immediately.

-The caveat: if you need to publish a package to npm, you'll need a proper build step with tsc or tsup.
-But for internal packages, skip it.
+If we need to publish a package to npm, we will need a proper build step with tsc or tsup.
+For internal packages, skip it.

 Task Orchestration: Turborepo vs Nx

-Once you have more than a handful of packages, running builds and tests in the right order (respecting the dependency graph) and caching results becomes important.
+Once we have more than a handful of packages, running builds and tests in the right order and caching results becomes important.

 Turborepo is the simpler option.
-It does task orchestration and caching, and does it well.
 Configuration is minimal:

 // turbo.json